MAAV-Software/ros-tutorial/README.md

     - `Ctrl + b` then `o` to switch between panes
 7. Run other commands in 2nd pane while `roscore` runs in 1st pane
 8. Check out [Getting started with Tmux](https://linuxize.com/post/getting-started-with-tmux/) for more information on commands
+9. Check out [Making tmux Pretty and Usable](https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/) for more information on customization

 #### Troubleshooting
 If you encounter VirtualBox errors when running the Docker Quickstart Terminal, here are some suggestions: